giellalt/dict-sme-nob/inc/00readme.txt

 Incoming files to the smenob dictionary.

-These files are entries on their way to a smanob dictionary.
+Some of these files are entries on their way to a smanob dictionary.

 The files are on the csv (comma separated) format, like this:
 "lemma"<tab>"POS"<tab>"translation"<tab>"...